Chunting/Demo-HelloWorldWSCS/Demo.md

 1. Run the **Setup.Local.cmd** script as an administrator.

-> **Note:** The setup script creates a new folder that can be configured in the **Config.Local.xml** file (by default, C:\Projects) and sets this folder as the default for the Visual Studio New Project dialog.
+> **Note:** The setup script creates a new folder that can be configured in the **Config.Local.xml** file (by default, C:\Projects) and sets this folder as the default for the Visual Studio New Project dialog box.

 <a name="Demo" />
 ## Demo ##